 Most companies are able to assemble key information.
 Assembling it is one thing, but figuring out how to analyze it and go through what is there to identify issues is more complicated.
 This is why having an advisor – an accountant, a lawyer, an M&A person, a consultant or anyone else who really knows the financial or accounting side of the process is really important to have alongside the owner when selling the business.

-The more PREPARATION you do when it comes to your financials in advance of a sale will help lead to a positive outcome to you as an owner.
+The more PREPARATION you do when it comes to your financials in advance of a sale will help lead to a positive outcome for you as an owner.
 It will also lead to a more efficient process when selling your company.

 CAS oversees and executes on M&A engagements, investment opportunities, compliance/regulatory assessments, valuation and expert witness litigation matters for constituents of the Outsourced Business Services (OBS) sector.